rydmike/flex_seed_scheme/README.md

 * `FlexTones.jolly`, for a more "jolly" and colorful theme.
 * `FlexTones.vividBackground`, like `vividSurfaces`, but with less tint in surface color and a slightly darker surface color than default in dark mode.
 * `FlexTones.oneHue`, a balanced chromatic setup.
 It is called oneHue because When only primary color is used as seed, it does not rotate its hue value to make a computed hue for tertiary tonal palettes, but uses the same hue.
 This makes it possible to make seed-generated color schemes from a single color.
 In such themes, all colors are based on the same hue, but using different chroma and tones.
-* `FlexTones.canyPop`, A high contrast color scheme, useful for accessible themes, with colors that pop like candy.
+* `FlexTones.candyPop`, A high contrast color scheme, useful for accessible themes, with colors that pop like candy.
 Keeps the background and surface white in light mode, and only a slight tint in dark mode.
 Neutrals have very low chroma.
 * `FlexTones.chroma`, use it to create a color scheme that follows chroma of each used seed color.
 Useful for manual control of pop or low chromacity.
 It uses low surface tint and neutrals with medium chroma.

 You can also define custom tones mapping and chroma limitation setups with `FlexTones`.
 Prefer using the `FlexTones.light` and `FlexTones.dark` constructors as base for custom definitions.
 By using them, you only need to override system defaults that you want to change.